Bridging Foundational Literacy Skills – Grades 4 and 5

 7. Screener Commonly Used in Schools

-The DIBELS 8 assessment includes several one-minute subtests.
-The MAZE comprehension subtest, however, is three minutes.
-All students are assessed 3 times a year.
 In Grades 4 and 5, students are assessed in Oral Reading Fluency (ORF) and MAZE.
-Follow the DIBELS 8 link to test your child yourself.
+You can follow the DIBELS 8 link to test your child yourself.
 There are many progress monitoring tests to use.

 1-Minute Oral Reading Fluency